jjsyp/portfolio/README.md

 # Portfolio
-Below you will find descriptions of and links to the various projects I have worked on that I showcase my personal talents and skills.
+Below you will find descriptions of and links to the various projects I have worked on that showcase my personal talents and skills.